 A number of economic and social factors have led to an older labor force over the past decade.
 Baby boomers, members one of the largest living generations in the U.S., have not left the workforce as quickly as previous generations might have.
-The economic downturn of the previous few years, coupled with changing retirement plans and 401(k) instability, has, according to Safety+Health magazine, caused older Americans to remain in the labor force.
+The economic downturn of the previous few years, coupled with changing retirement plans and 401(k) instability, has, according to Safety+Health magazine reported that older workers in the workforce have the lowest overall rate of injuries of any age group.

 Besides the economic ramifications an entrenched labor force could have on subsequent generations, it could also seriously change the average of worker's compensation and insurance costs.